 TOURNAMENT ENTRY DEADLINES: All NCGA tournaments may be entered at any time after the opening date provided the entry is received by the entry closing date.
 For those entering ONLINE, registration must be completed prior to 11:59 pm day of close.
 The opening and closing dates are available on the Tournament Calendar.
 Entries should be mailed at least seven working days prior to the closing date to ensure mail delivery.
 NO LATE ENTRIES WILL BE ACCEPTED.

 LATE ENTRIES: Late entries will be accepted after the closing date based on availability and until pairings are published on the NCGA website.
-All late entries, including exempt players, will be subjected to pay an additional 50% of the applicable entry fee.
+All late entries, including exempt players, will be subjected to pay an additional $20 per player of the applicable entry fee.